Mortgage match-ups: “Mortgage rates vs. the stock market.”

 Stocks move in much the same way, except of course higher stock prices are seen as a positive and higher mortgage rates are viewed quite unfavorably, rightly so.

-So when stocks rise, mortgage rates also tend to rise.
-And when stocks fall, mortgage rates generally fall as well.
+So when stocks rise, mortgage rates often climb as well.
+And when stocks fall, mortgage rates typically decrease too.

-Keep in mind, however, that this is just one of many factors that determine mortgage rates, and a change in stock prices may not always indicate a similar change in rates thanks to the complexities involved.
+Also keep in mind that there are many factors that determine mortgage rates, and a change in stock prices may not always translate to a similar change in rates thanks to the complexities involved.